Neocortical interpretation of haptic events across brain states

 My name is Sofie Skårup Kristiansen.
 I am 28 years old, born and raised in Copenhagen, Denmark.
 I have a bachelor degree in Psychology and a master degree in Neuropsychology.
 I am interested in multisensory integration and the representation of sensory systems in the brain.

-PhD goals
+Abstract of PhD goals

+During active exploration, the brain can enter different states.
 The original goal was to investigate the principles by which the internal brain states affect the neocortical brain representation of haptic events.
 The goal was to use fixed sets of artificial spatiotemporal tactile afferent activation patterns or mechanical haptic stimulation across spontaneously or experimentally induced changes in brain states to explore the related decoding.
-Furthermore, the principles of sensory augmentation, and its dependence on brain state should be explored.
+Furthermore, the principles of sensory augmentation, and its dependence on brain state, should be explored.
 The analysis should be made of in vivo whole cell patch clamp recordings in anesthetized animals and modelling of population level representations in the brain in vivo.
-More specifically, the goals were:
+More specifically, the goals were: 1) Manipulation of internal cortical states to explore impact on neocortical neuronal representations of fixed tactile inputs.
+2) Mechanically induced cortical responses and the impact of manipulation of internal cortical states.
+3) Modelling of impact on internal cortical states on systems level cortical representations of haptic inputs.

 Results